 This balm can be an effective wound healing agent for minor skin wounds.
 Generally speaking, a vet might steer you towards it if your dog has hotspots, a localized skin rash, dry or cracking skin or a superficial skin wound like a shallow scrape or cut.

-If your dog has a deeper wound or a wound that requires stitches, or if you are not sure what caused the wound, it is smart to consult your veterinarian before using Aquaphor or any remedy.
+If your dog has a deeper wound or a wound that requires stitches, or if you are not sure what caused the wound, it is smart to consult your veterinarian before using your Aquaphor pot from the kitchen counter.
 And here again, you will need to watch your dog closely to be sure he doesn’t just lick off the product right after you apply it.

 Can You Put Aquaphor On Dogs Stitches?